 - Bronchodilators: may help reduce dyspnoea.

-- Hydration: Patient may be dehydrated from fever.
+- Hydration: The patient may be dehydrated from a fever.
 Follow fluid resuscitation protocol.

 - O2 therapy: In severe cases of pneumonia.
 Keep oxygen saturation above 92% to avoid respiratory distress.

-- Analgesia: If patient complains of pain on inspiration, paracetamol can provide relief.
+- Analgesia: If a patient complains of pain on inspiration, paracetamol can provide relief.

-- Discharged patients should come again for follow-up after 6 months and another chest x-ray taken.
+- Discharged patients should come again for follow-up after 6 months and another chest x-ray is taken.

 1. Khajotia RR.Excellence in Clinical Case Presentation in Medicine.
 Melaka: Colour Box Publishing House; 2012